FAQ - Information about the Vulnerability-Lab

 We are not interested in unknown scripts, software, applications or modules!

-10. How does the Vulnerability-Lab create a secure communication layer between authors and companies?
+10. How does the Vulnerability-Lab create a secure communication layer between authors & companies?

 The vulnerabilities will be sent encrypted to the manufacturers and can only be read by them.
-The manufacturers of a product or service receive a confidential e-mail which leads them to a special link in the Vulnerability-Lab.
+The manufacturers of a product or service receives a confidential e-mail which leads them to a special link in the Vulnerability-Lab.
 This link brings the manufacturers directly to the finished verified advisory.
-This gives them all the details to recognize the gap, to investigate and verify it for themselves.
-Thus the manufacturers can fix the vulnerability as soon as possible.
-Then the manufacturers can accept the vulnerability and this will allow us to publish it.
+The interaction provides them all the details to recognize the gap, to investigate and verify it for themselves.
+Thus way allows the manufacturers to fix the vulnerability as soon as possible.
+After that the manufacturers can accept the vulnerability, which will allow us to finally publish the report.
 If a manufacturer knows that he addresses the vulnerability in the next 4-6 months for special reasons, he can also publish the advisory in advance.
-This option is only for manufacturers who want to / must / should inform their clients before the patch / fix is available.
-We also follow a specific disclosure Policy.
+This option is only for manufacturers who wants/must/should inform their clients before the patch/fix becomes available.
+We also follow a specific disclosure Policy explained in the submit webpage.

 11. Do you promote also other groups / teams / researchers?

 We encourage other groups who think that they can uphold a certain monthly amount of vulnerabilities.
 This number of publications and advisories should be stable and verified or be tailored specifically to one product line.
-If you are interested in a long term, independent contribution as a team or a group, it is necessary that a certain level is maintained.
-We also like single researchers who are looking for a team or want to join a legal working group from the lab.
-Those who are interested can send an email to the following e-mail: admin@global-evolution.info
+If you are interested in a long term independent contribution as a team or a group, it will be necessary that a certain level is maintained.
+We also like single researchers who are looking for a team or want to join a legal working group of the vulnerability lab.
+Those who are interested can send an email to us as well.

 12. How can I contact the administrators of the Vulnerability-Lab?

-Go to the contact page and select the admin email address.
-The link to the contact page is at the bottom of this page.
+Go to the contact page and select the correct admin email address.
+The link to the contact page is at the bottom of this page as well as the public pgp key for encryption.

 13. How can I contact the support team of the Vulnerability-Lab?

-14. I am a vendor of a product.
-Where can I request more details of the vulnerabilities found in certain products?
+14. I am vendor of a product.
+Where can I request details of the vulnerabilities found in certain products?

 15. How can I find vulnerabilities from a certain author?